Andrew Farriss: Career

 Despite extensive writing, recording and touring commitments with INXS, Farriss collaborated with many other Australian artists in a songwriting or production capacity.
 His most significant early collaboration was with Jenny Morris, a New Zealand singer who had sung back-up vocals on INXS' 1985 hit album, Listen Like Thieves.
 Farriss has also co-written and produced with the Australian Aboriginal band Yothu Yindi, Australian country singer Tania Kernaghan and Scottish rockers Gun.
 At the ARIA Music Awards of 1990 he won Producer of the Year for his work on the Jenny Morris album Shiver.

 In 2005, INXS launched a reality TV show, Rock Star: INXS, a worldwide search for a new lead singer.
 While all of INXS knew it would be impossible to replace Michael Hutchence, who died in 1997, they wished to carry on bringing their music to the world.

 In 2016, Farriss was inducted into the Australian Songwriters Hall of Fame.

 In 2019, Farriss released his debut solo single "Come Midnight".
 In January 2020 he released his second single "Good Momma Bad".
 He has performed solo at the Hay Mate drought relief concert, the Gympie Muster, the Tamworth Country Music Festival, and the Bluebird Cafe in Nashville.
 On 28 August 2020 Farriss released his single "All the Stars Are Mine" and announced his EP Love Makes the World, which was released on 2 October 2020.

 On 26 January 2020 Farriss was awarded with the Member of the Order of Australia.

 Farriss released his debut, self-titled album in March 2021.

+In June 2024, Farris released "Something Stronger" and announced the released of The Prospector, his second solo album, scheduled for release in 2025.

 Personal life

-Farriss married Shelley Blanks on 22 April 1989 (divorced 2012).
+Farriss married Shelley Blanks on 22 April 1989.
 The couple have three children.

 In the official INXS autobiography Story to Story, Farriss describes his dislike of touring and being away from his family.

 Farriss married Marlina Neeley in October 2013.
 The couple live on a cattle farm in the Tamworth Region of New South Wales.